 Applicants must be members of the OAH, have a PhD, and be scholars of American history.
 Applicants from previous competitions are welcome to apply again.
-Award winners are expected to attend the 2020 OAH Annual Meeting in Washington, D.C., so that they can meet with visiting Japanese scholars and graduate students and with members of the OAH/JAAS Japan Historians' Collaborative Committee before their trips to Japan.
+Award winners are expected to attend the 2022 OAH Annual Meeting in Boston, MA, so that they can meet with visiting Japanese scholars and graduate students and with members of the OAH/JAAS Japan Historians' Collaborative Committee before their trips to Japan.

 Applications must include the items below.

-Please send all materials (in one PDF labeled with your name) by midnight PST on October 1, 2019 to firstname.lastname@example.org and indicate "2020 Japan Residencies Program-[UNIVERSITY NAME]" in the subject line.
+Please send all materials (in one PDF labeled with your name) by midnight PST on [deadline to be determined] to firstname.lastname@example.org and indicate "2022 Japan Residencies Program-[UNIVERSITY NAME]" in the subject line.
 If you would like to apply for both residencies, please send a separate application for each.

 - A two-page curriculum vitae emphasizing teaching experience and publications.